wwiebke/CollaborativeDataAnalysisChristopherAndLisa/README.md

 <p><b>Folder Structure of the repository</b></p>

-The course calls for four assignments.
-Each folder contains code and additional files for one assignemnts.
+The course calls for four assignments, each with its own folder.
 Please find descriptions of the assignments in the respective folders.

 <p><b>Contact</b></p>